Generic Name: romiplostim (roe-mi-PLOE-stim)

 - Bone marrow problems (eg, myelodysplastic syndrome or MDS)—Use with caution.
 May make these conditions worse.

-Proper Use of romiplostim
+Proper use of romiplostim

-romiplostim will come with a Medication Guide.
+Romiplostim comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Call your doctor or pharmacist for instructions.

-Precautions While Using romiplostim
+Precautions while using romiplostim

 Do not stop receiving romiplostim without checking first with your doctor.
 Stopping romiplostim suddenly may cause the number of platelets to go below the number you had before you started receiving the medicine.
 This will increase your risk for bleeding.
 Your doctor will check your platelet levels and progress when you stop receiving the medicine.